jelloir/avbareport/README.md

 The python mailer module:

-Can be installed on Debian based (i.e. VBA's) with:
+Can be installed on Debian based systems (i.e. VBA's) with:

     apt-get update
     apt-get install python-mailer